argonne-lcf/user-guides/docs/services/jenkins.md

 **Source Control Management (SCM)** - A term used in Jenkins to describe objects related to version control.

-**Version Control System (VCS)** - Software that manages access, storage, and revision history for a code respository.
+**Version Control System (VCS)** - Software that manages access, storage, and revision history for a code repository.

 ## Appendix
 ### Abbreviated Setup
-- Request CI capabilities for your project by emailing the ALCF Service Desk.
+- Request Jenkins access for your project by emailing the ALCF Service Desk.
 - Add jobs and pipelines to the project folder space to handle code compiling and testing.
 - Configure jobs with credentials, SCM integrations, and trigger components depending on the intended behavior for your project.
 - Execute jobs and pipelines by invoking the configured triggers.